 If you suffer severe reactions to latex, that is, anaphylaxis, a doctor may recommend for you to always carry a pre-loaded epinephrine syringe.
-More details about this are available in our leaflet on anaphylaxis.

 What is the outlook for people with latex allergy?

 If the suggestions above are followed, there is no reason why someone with latex allergy should not have a full and enjoyable life.